lfit/itpol/linux-workstation-security.md

 - [Kernel Concepts][12], where you can purchase both the OpenPGP compatible smartcards and the USB readers, should you need one.
-- [Yubikey NEO][13], which offers OpenPGP smartcard functionality in addition to many other cool features (U2F, PIV, HOTP, etc).
+- [Yubikey][13], which offers OpenPGP smartcard functionality in addition to many other cool features (U2F, PIV, HOTP, etc).
+- [NitroKey][21], which is based on open-source software and hardware

 It is also important to make sure that the master PGP key is not stored on the main workstation, and only subkeys are used.
 The master key will only be